What If the Insurance Company Denies My Injury Claim?

 The law protects people from unscrupulous insurance practices.
 If the insurance company fails to properly investigate your claim, lies to you about your policy, or breaches its contract with you to provide coverage in exchange for payment of premiums, you may be entitled to assert bad faith claims against the insurance company.
 Such claims often entail punitive damages, sanctions, and attorney’s fees.

 If you or a loved one has been hurt and need help dealing with an insurance company, the Austin injury attorneys of Zinda Law Group can assist you.
 Our lawyers have a wealth of experience in dealing with all types of insurance companies, and we can help you seek compensation for medical bills, property damage, lost wages, and more.

-Call us today at (800) 863-5312 for a free consultation with one of our skilled Austin personal injury lawyers.
+Call us today at (800) 863-5312 for a free consultation with one of our Austin personal injury lawyers.
 Meetings with attorneys by appointment only.